Michael-Matta1/zsh-shift-select/README.md

 ## Terminal Compatibility

 Some keys may not work in your terminal by default.
 To check compatibility, run `cat` (without arguments) in your terminal and press the key sequence in question.
 If nothing is printed, your terminal or operating system has intercepted the key sequence.

+> **Testing Status:** This plugin has been thoroughly tested on **Kitty Terminal** and **X11 environments** and works reliably in these setups.
+If you experience any unexpected behavior on other terminals or systems, please [open an issue](https://github.com/Michael-Matta1/zsh-shift-select/issues) on the repository with details about your terminal emulator, operating system, and display server.

 ### Tested Terminals